k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/13_security_and_privacy.md

 ### Choose where data goes

 The LLM provider is configured per Fabric Dev environment.
 To keep all data on-premises, configure a local hosted LLM provider instead of a foundation cloud provider.
 To restrict to a specific cloud provider that has an enterprise data-handling agreement with your organization, configure only that provider.

+Configuring Fabric as the provider centralizes this choice: the model and its credentials are set once on the AI LLM interface, developers cannot point Studio at a provider of their own, and use of the endpoint is restricted by role.

 ### Disable individual agents